BurnP3/BurnP3Plus/README.md

 <br>

 > _**NOTE**: If you modify the package version number in the src/package.xml file of the folder, or you pull a more recent version of the package folder from the GitHub repository, you may run into an error when you try to open your BurnP3+ library.
-See <a href = "https://community.syncrosim.com/forums/topic/syncrosim-package-version-mismatch/" target = "_blank">this forum post</a> for more information on how to handle this error._
+See [this forum post]("https://community.syncrosim.com/forums/topic/syncrosim-package-version-mismatch/") for more information on how to handle this error._

 <br>